-It is probable that at a very early period, and even before the Buddha's time, the Hindūs were accustomed to raise heaps or tumuli over the ashes of kings, great men, saints and sages, just as even to this day among the Sikhs of the Panjāb, the ashes of great men are so honoured.
+It is probable that at a very early period, and even before the Buddha's time, the Hindus were accustomed to raise heaps or tumuli over the ashes of kings, great men, saints and sages, just as even to this day among the Sikhs of the Panjāb, the ashes of great men are so honoured.
 Some think that the hemispherical domelike form of the tumulus was intended to represent a bubble-the most transitory of all material objects.
 In all likelihood the dome of the Sāñchī Stūpa-which is thought to be as old as the time of Buddha-was constructed in memory of some great man.

-Such heaps were at first generally called Ćaityas, and afterwards Stūpas (from the Sanskrit roots ći and styai, meaning 'to heap together'); but Ćaitya ultimately denoted a relic-structure in an assemblyhall (see p.
+Such heaps were at first generally called Ćaityas, and afterwards Stūpas (from the Sanskrit roots ći and styai, meaning 'to heap together'); but Ćaitya ultimately denoted a relic-structure in an assembly-hall (see p.
 450), while the word Stūpa denoted one in the open air.
-Then inside the Ćaitya or Stūpa (Pāli Thūpa, corrupted into Tope) there was a casket made of silver, gold, stone, earthenware, etc.-in which were deposited the ashes, fragments of bone, or the teeth or nails of the deceased.
-And this relic-casket was called in Sanskrit Dhātu-garbha, or in Pāli Dāgaba (corrupted into Dagoba and afterwards into Pagoda) that is, a repository of the elementary particles of which all bodies are composed.
+Then inside the Ćaitya or Stūpa (Pāli Thūpa, corrupted into Tope) there was a casket-made of silver, gold, stone, earthenware, etc.-in which were deposited the ashes, fragments of bone, or the teeth or nails of the deceased.
+And this relic-casket was called in Sanskrit Dhātu-garbha, or in Pāli Dāgaba (corrupted into Dagoba and afterwards into Pagoda)-that is, a repository of the elementary particles of which all bodies are composed.

 Then in time the word Dāgaba (Pagoda) denoted the monument as well as the relic-casket.
 Moreover Ćaityas and Stūpas were often mere pyramidal structures, enshrining images or marking important events (see p.
-390), but not containing relics.
+390), but not containing relies.
 Among the Hindūs Ćaitya often denotes the sacred village-tree planted on a mound.

 The process by which the simple Ćaitya or mound developed into more elaborate structures is remarkable.
-First came erections of stone or brick, generally bellshaped or domed like bee-hives.
-These again expanded into elongated pyramidal structures, springing from cylindrical or octagonal or hexagonal bases, and ornamented with images of Gautama, and resting on plinthlike foundations, the summits tapering into finials consisting of three, or seven, or nine, or eleven, or even fifteen tiers of umbrella-shaped ornaments (see note, p.
-393).
+First came erections of stone or brick, generally bell-shaped or domed like bee-hives.
+These again ex-

 VOTIVE STUPA, RECENTLY FOUND AT BUDDHA-GAYA.

 (Date about ninth or tenth century of our era.)